Learning Differences Support Program

-- Applicants to the program must submit a written statement from a qualified psychologist verifying that a disability exists and identifying the nature of the disability.
+- Applicants to the program must submit written documentation from a qualified provider verifying that a disability exists and identifying its nature.

-- Participants in the program should have at least average WAIS scores in the areas of reasoning and conceptual ability and a profile which suggests that they have the ability to succeed in college despite language-based disabilities and/or other deficit areas.
+- Participants in the program should possess skills in the average range in the areas of reasoning and conceptual ability and a profile that suggests the ability to succeed in college despite language-based disabilities and/or other deficit areas..

-- Documented attainment of at least a 9th-grade level of reading comprehension is optimal for academic success.
+- Attainment of at least a 9th-grade level of reading comprehension is optimal for academic success.

 - Participants should typically expect 30-minute tutoring sessions no more than two to three times a week.